ArchiFleKs/archifleks.github.io-src/static/resume/index.md

 	Migrate centralized authentication from TACACS to FreeRADIUS.
 	Devices hardening (Brocade, Cisco Nexus, APC) to ensure PCI-DSS certification.
 	Design of an iso-production environment to prepare firewall migration.

-**Chamber of Trade and Industry** *System and Network Engineer* __Summers between 2011 and 2013__
-	VMware vSphere administration and life cycle.
-	VDI with Wyse and Citrix XenDesktop.
-	Network administration and optimization for VDI with multicast.
-	SAN administration and maintenance

 ------